-Please see our Facebook page for the agenda for the Veteran’s March on Nov.
+Please see our Facebook page for the some pictures from the Veteran’s March held Nov.
 8.

 Monday, Oct.
 27, marked the 90th anniversary of the incorporation of the town of New Port Richey.
 The newspaper front page reporting on the incorporation is here.
 One of the 90th birthday events was our Friendly Kia trolley tour of some historic sites in New Port Richey.
 Some pictures we took from inside the Hacienda Hotel are on our Facebook page.

 On Oct.
 4 our cemetery tour visited three local historical cemeteries.
 In video clips, historian Jeff Cannon talks about the history of West Elfers Cemetery and East Elfers Cemetery and the Hudson Cemetery.